cAndCwithStickyE, 2023-03-16, 22:40:38

 The upper panel of Table 7 shows that under frictionless expectations, consumption growth in the representative agent model cannot be predicted to any statistically significant degree under any specification.
 The lower panel, under sticky expectations, yields results that are strikingly similar to the SOE model in Table 3.
 Both (instrumented) lagged consumption growth and expected income growth are significant predictors of aggregate consumption growth, but the ‘horse race’ regression reveals that the predictability is dominated by serially correlated consumption growth, confirming the results of the two heterogeneous agents models.

-Consider the household’s normalized problem in the SOE model, given in (12).
-Substituting the latter two constraints into the maximand, this problem has one first order condition (with respect to ), which is sufficient to characterize the solution:
+first order condition (with respect to ), which is sufficient to characterize the

 | (28) |